Lin-Manuel Miranda is reprising his role as Alexander Hamilton this month in San Juan to raise money for hurricane relief efforts.

 $10 Lottery Tickets

-As Miranda promised, residents of Puerto Rico will be able to purchase $10 tickets to the show via lottery on the HAMILTON mobile app.
-There will be 10,000 $10 tickets available (about 25 percent of the tickets to the three-week engagement) and 1,000 will be saved exclusively for college students to attend the Wednesday, January 9 matinee.
-Details about when the lottery will be open have yet to be released.
+Residents of Puerto Rico can now enter the lottery to purchase $10 tickets to the show on the HAMILTON mobile app or via this link.
+There will be 10,000 $10 tickets available (about 25 percent of the tickets to the three-week engagement) and 1,000 will be saved exclusively for college students with valid ID.
+Winners must present a valid, non-expired photo ID that shows their Puerto Rico address when claiming tickets.

 Why Go to Puerto Rico Now

-As of this June, there were still thousands of Puerto Ricans without power, but most of the island is ready to welcome travelers once again and need the tourism dollars to support their economy.
+As of June 2018, there were still thousands of Puerto Ricans without power, but most of the island is ready to welcome travelers once again and need the tourism dollars to support their economy.
 In August 2018, the community of Humacao, Puerto Rico even recreated the S.O.S. image that went viral after the storm with one that reads “Bienvenidos!” this time to encourage tourism.

 This article originally appeared online in August 2018; it was updated on January 10, 2019, to include current information.